 John Weaver sent sexually suggestive messages to at least two dozen men and offered political connections while asking for sexual favors.January 13, 2021 6:29 pm

-John Weaver, a former top aide to Senator John McCain, Governor John Kasich, and a co-founder of the anti-Trump group the Lincoln Project, sent sexually suggestive messages to two dozen young men and in some cases, flew political ambitious men to his location for massages and offered jobs in exchange for sexual relations.
+John Weaver, a former top aide to Senator John McCain, Governor John Kasich, and a co-founder of the anti-Trump group the Lincoln Project, sent sexually suggestive messages to at least 30 young men and in some cases, sent unsolicited pictures of his penis, flew political ambitious men to his location for massages, and offered jobs in exchange for sexual relations.

 “Good morning, my boy,” Weaver said before making the comments: “Your new hair color is hot!
 Keep it that way!!
 Look…smart, clever, handsome, hot…you have it all.”